Albert-Gao/ent-reproduce/README.md

 1. send a request to `http://localhost:8081/create` for creating the mock data
 1. then try the below 2 queries

-> Please update the ID to the data in your database
+   - Please update the ID in the query to the data in your database

 **This one works**